okitavera/clearine/README.md

 ## Configuration file

-Clearine basically read configuration from  "~/.config/clearine.conf"  . if that file is unavailable, I will read from  "/etc/clearine.conf"  insteads.
+Clearine basically read configuration from  "~/.config/clearine.conf"  . if that file is unavailable, clearine will read from  "/etc/clearine.conf" or "/usr/share/clearine/clearine.conf" insteads.

 ## Configuration format